 2. Select the hard drive you want to mirror from.

-3. Select the partition you just created on SSD as the destination path.
+3. Select a partition on external drive as the destination path.

 4. Now it’s time to set custom configurations, compress level, encryption etc in Backup Option; daily, weekly, monthly backup mode in Schedule; and disk space management in Scheme.
 Click Start Backup.